defnull/bottle.paws.de/pages/faq.md

 Again, this is not the recommend way to implement subprojects.
 It is only here because many people asked for this and to show how bottle maps to WSGI.

-## How to ignore tailing slashes?
+## How to ignore trailing slashes?

-Bottle does not ignore tailing slashes by default.
+Bottle does not ignore trailing slashes by default.
 To handle URLs like `/example` and `/example/` the same, you could add two `@route` decorators